-Tip: if you no longer have an interest, for example, because the case has been resolved, it's important that you personally withdraw your appeal with the Examinations Appeals Board.
+Tip: If you no longer have an interest, for example, because the case has been resolved, and/or a settlement has been reached, it's important that you personally withdraw your appeal with the Examinations Appeals Board.
 Keep in mind that, during or after a conciliation meeting, you will be offered a specific timeframe (for example two days) to report to the Exam Board and the Examinations Appeals Board if you wish to pursue the appeal.